DuckyMomo20012/image-n-crypt/README.md

 - Using `register` from `client/api.py`.
 - Using client console.

-Then you can login using your newly created account.
+Then you can log in using your newly created account.

 After login, you will receive an `access_token`.